-Nursing staff shall have a current, valid, and unrestricted nursing license in the State of Louisiana and provide the following services:
+Nursing staff must have a current, valid, and unrestricted nursing license in the State of Louisiana and provide the following services:

-- Administer medications; - Monitor the member's response to medications; - Evaluate of member's use of medication and treatment from the program and other sources; - Document response to treatment in progress notes at least every 30 days; - Contribute to documentation for the treatment plan review every 90 days in the first two years of treatment; - Conduct drug screens; and - Participate in discharge planning.
+- 1. Administer medications; - 2.
+Monitor the member's response to medications; - 3.
+Evaluate of member's use of medication and treatment from the program and other sources; - 4.
+Document response to treatment in progress notes at least every 30 days; - 5.
+Contribute to documentation for the treatment plan review every 90 days in the first two years of treatment; - 6.
+Conduct drug screens; and - 7.
+Participate in discharge planning.